+Dackgroui iu

-BASE YEAR 2016/17
+BASE YEAR

 Targ ets/Outcome

-- 2022/23 2023/24 2024/25
+2024/25 2025/26 2026/27

-1 Number 1 1 1
+0 Number 1 1 1

-1.3(b) The following tables have been provided for you to now insert any other 'specific' institutional targets.
+- 1.3(b) The following tables have been provided for you to now insert any other 'specific' institutional targets.
 These may be different to those groups identified in 1.3(a) or may relate to targets other than enrolments.
-In all cases you will need to identify the group and highlight what the target outcome will be e.g. outreach, retention etc.

-Group: MDM Decile 1

-Outcome: To maintain & increase participation of those from NI MD
+In all cases you will need to identify the group and highlight what the target outcome will be e.g. outreach, retention etc. - (i) Group: MDM Decile 1 Outcome: To maintain & increase participation of those from NI MDM Decile 1.